May 21 2012

 Your pinewood derby car will run faster if one of the front wheels is raised.
 Some race rules specify that all four wheels must touch the track so read your rules before following the steps on this page.

 Some blocks are slightly warped and will naturally have a raised wheel.
 Before raising a wheel, mount the four wheels on your block and check for a raised wheel.
 Push the car on a flat surface.
-If one of the wheels doesn't turn while the car is moving then you have a raised wheel car.
+If one of the wheels doesn't turn while the car is moving then you have a raised wheel car and you don't need to follow these instructions.
 Even if all the wheels turn when you push your car, you may still have a wheel that is slightly higher than the rest.
 Place your car on a flat surface then press down on each of the front corners of the car in turn with your finger.
 If the corner moves down as you press then the wheel on that corner is higher and it should be the wheel that you raise.

 You will need: